SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 The project uses PostgreSQL as the database engine.
 The database schema is generated using the Code-First approach through Entity Framework migrations.
 Make sure to update the connection string in the
  _appsettings.json_ file before running the migrations.

-# Visual Studio
+# How to use
-Open the solution file projectname.sln and build/run.
+- Open the solution file Sample.sln in Visual Studio
+- update the connection string in the _appsettings.json_ file
+- run command update-database
+- build/run

 # Contributions 🤝
 Contributions are welcomed!
 If you identify areas for improvement, please feel free to raise an issue or submit a pull request.